 Emus – The second-largest living bird in the world and distant cousin to the ostrich, emus can only be found in Australia.
 Though flightless, they can travel great distances on land (and spring at up to 30 miles an hour) They can easily be found all around the continent, from grasslands and forests to savannahs.

 F - Flamingos

-Flamingos – Kenya’s Lake Nakuru is one of the most famous places in the world for seeing flocks of flamingos, also known as a flamboyance.
-The lake’s shallow water and abundant algae population provide them with the perfect feeding environment – millions of them can be seen there at one time.
-Fun fact about flamingos: their famous colour can be attributed to what they eat, more specifically the carotenoid pigments in their food.
+Flamingos – Kenya and Bolivia are two of the most famous places in the world for seeing flocks of flamingos.
+The regions’ landscapes feature shallow waters and an abundant algae population that provide them with the perfect feeding environment.
+Unknown to many – flamingos actually owe their colour to the carotenoid pigments in their food.